plone/training/voltohandson/header.rst

 We will start introducing the basic styling for the header.
 We use the ``themes/extras/custom.overrides`` to apply general styling to our site theme.

 .. note:: Use this rule of thumb when building Volto themes.
 Use the default Semantic overrides system when the override is site-wide and applies to Semantic components.
           When using your own components and specific theme styling, then use ``custom.overrides``.
-Applying styling in the later is much faster than doing in the Semantic default components.
+Applying styling in this later is much faster than doing it in the Semantic default components.

 We want this styling in the Header component: